 Merit Based Financial Awards

 All admitted applicants to the One-Year MBA program are considered for merit-based financial awards based on the strength of the application as presented by academic record, standardized scores, school and workplace accomplishments, recommendations and personal essays.
 Merit awards are offered at the time of admission.
 Scholarships provide a reduction in tuition*.
-Individuals with a competitive GMAT or GRE score may be considered for Fellowship and Graduate Assistantship opportunities which reduce the cost of tuition in return for providing service to the university or community organization in such areas as research, faculty support, or community outreach.**
+Individuals with a competitive GPA or GMAT/GRE score may be considered for Fellowship and Graduate Assistantship opportunities which reduce the cost of tuition in return for providing service to the university or community organization in such areas as research, faculty support, or community outreach.**

 All candidates are eligible for merit scholarships and may be eligible for one fellowship or graduate assistantship.

 *Scholarship opportunities are available for admitted applicants, who do not submit GMAT or GRE.